Foz do Iguaçu: Literature

 The region that today is part of Foz do Iguaçu, is described by Álvar Núñez Cabeza de Vaca in his diary that narrates the very experience at the beginning of the European colonization in the Americas.
 In contemporary literature one of the city's neighborhoods appears in a subjective way in the work of the writer Leonid R. Bózio, who reports in the book Tempos Sombrios, from the series Autofagia, local mysticism through the figure of Pombero, a creature from Guarani mythology.

 Crime

 With the border of Brazil, Paraguay and Argentina being one the world's largest drug trafficking points, the city of Foz do Iguaçu experiences a large circulation of smuggled goods, cars and weapons, which generates several social problems, especially violence, resulting in a very high homicide rate relative to the population.
 The city leads the ranking of adolescent homicides in the country.
-Apart from being one of the most violent cities in southern Brazil, it is also one of Brazil's most violent cities, as the largest favela in the state of Paraná is located in the city, in the Porto Meira neighborhood.
+Apart from being one of the most violent cities in southern Brazil, it is also one of Brazil's most violent cities.
+The largest favela in the state of Paraná is located in the city, in the Porto Meira neighborhood.